Gr1cLev/usa-work-visa-prediction-MLFlow-logistic-regression/README.md

 ## Serving and deployment
 - **Local FastAPI**: run `uvicorn src.serving.app:app --reload --port 8000` inside the project to expose the prediction API.
 - **Docker / Hugging Face Space**: the `serving/` folder contains a lightweight Dockerfile and requirements file.
 It copies `app.py` and `model.joblib`, installs dependencies, and sets `MODEL_PATH` automatically.
 Push the folder to a Space (or build the image yourself) and the container will pick up `.env` if you add it next to `app.py`.
 - **Static UI**: once the API is reachable, open `docs/ui/index.html` in a browser.
-Every input is a dropdown with a "Lainnya" option so non-technical users can still enter custom values.
+Every input is a dropdown with an "Other" option so non-technical users can still enter custom values.

 ## Repository layout